buxlabs/amd-to-es6/README.md

   Options:

-    --src <dirname>     Directory of the source files --dest <dirname>    Directory of the destination files --glob [glob]       Glob pattern for the src to match for input files --recursive         Set glob pattern to **/*.js with no hassle --replace           Replace the input files with results --suffix <string>   Replace suffix of the files --beautify          Beautify the output
+    -s, --src <dirname>     Directory of the source files -d, --dest <dirname>    Directory of the destination files -g, --glob [glob]       Glob pattern for the src to match for input files -r, --recursive         Set glob pattern to **/*.js with no hassle -b, --beautify          Beautify the output
+    --replace           Replace the input files with results --suffix <string>   Replace suffix of the files --side              Import side effects with camel cased named --assigned          Automatically assign custom name to side effects

 ```